dottorepie/synthf/README.md

 ////////The following build will only work with Internet Connection (after Installation No Internet Connection ist required):
 /////////////////////////////////////////////

-~download and install SuperCollider 3.14 and further https://supercollider.github.io Note that project sybthf builds against SuperCollider 3.13.0, only MathLib Quark is required, other than core SuperCollider Objects and Ugens
+~download and install SuperCollider  https://supercollider.github.io Note that project sybthf builds against SuperCollider 3.13.0, only MathLib Quark is required, other than core SuperCollider Objects and Ugens

 ~download files from synth folder from this Repository to a local new synth folder